ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ## Post-parsing

 After you parse the input text, you have so many paths you can follow I can't describe every single one in length, so here's a short description.
-If you know what tree-walking, bytecode VM, JIT, AOT means, you can skip this part.
+If you know what tree-walking, bytecode VM, JIT, or AOT mean, you can skip this part.

  - **Tree-walking interpreter**: Just recursively walk through the AST and execute the nodes.
 Along the way, you have to store the currently declared variables and functions.
 For Rinha, when you find a function, you can evaluate the function as a Function value, just like any other kind of value.
-For functions you can store the entire AST data in this value, the parameters, and a copy of the currently declared functions that will be the closure/captured values of the function.
+For functions, you can store the entire AST data in this value, the parameter names, and a copy of the current environment (like declared variables) that will act as the function closure.
+This is a bit slow and you can definitely optimize things out, as I'll show in the rest of the article.
  - **Bytecode VM**: Do you know Java?
 Do you know Javascript?
 Maybe Python?
 All of those contain a Virtual Machine (VM) that executes what's called a bytecode, which is a list of instructions similar to Assembly, but for a virtual machine (and not a physical machine like your CPU).
-The bytecode is designed in tandem with the virtual machine, so that the VM can execute the bytecode efficiently.
-You can think of your physical processor as a physical machine that interprets some ""bytecode"" (machine instructions) and all of that happens in sillicon, in hardware.
-The bytecode VM tries to emulate some of the things the CPU and OS does, like decoding instructions, doing arithmetic, branching (if statements), call stacks, and so on.
+The bytecode is designed in tandem with the virtual machine so that the VM can execute the bytecode efficiently.
+You can think of your physical processor as a physical machine that interprets some ""bytecode"" (machine instructions) and all of that happens in silicon, in hardware.
+The bytecode VM tries to emulate some of the things the CPU and OS do, like decoding instructions, doing arithmetic, branching (if statements), call stacks, and so on.
 This tends to be a lot faster than tree-walking interpreters because there's less pointer chasing and better data locality: the AST is a tree structure often with many things allocated all over the heap.
-Bytecode in the other hand is a more compact representation that fits much better in CPU cache.
-One of the main overheads of interpreting code is determining "what to do next?", and having a compact representation of the code in cache helps a lot.
+Bytecode on the other hand is a more compact representation that fits much better in CPU cache.
+One of the main overheads of interpreting code is determining "what to do next?", and having a compact representation of the code in the CPU cache helps a lot.
 It also turns out my approach of HOAS, or what I call Lambda compilation (because it's all boxed lambda functions) also help with that.
  - **JIT (Just In Time) compilers**: In comparison with native code, bytecode still leaves a lot of performance on the table.
-For a simple instruction in an interpreted language, many dozens of CPU instructions are often needed to fetch values from stack, write on them, manage the VM state, fetching an decoding the next instruction, and so on.
+For a simple instruction in an interpreted language, many dozens of CPU instructions are often needed to fetch values from stack, write on them, manage the VM state, fetching and decoding the next instruction, and so on.
 But interpreted languages do come with a lot of flexibility and portability.
-What JIT compilers do is to get the best of the two worlds: at its core the language is interpreted, but parts of the user's code is compiled down to fast machine code.
+What JIT compilers do is to get the best of the two worlds: at its core, the language is interpreted, but parts of the user's code are compiled down to fast machine code.
 Sometimes the compiler can figure all of the types of a function even in languages without type annotations (like JS).
-This is why Javascript is so fast: what V8, JSC and Spidermonkey do is nothing short of a miracle, and that's due to JIT.
+This is why Javascript is so fast: what V8, JSC, and Spidermonkey do is nothing short of a miracle, and that's due to JIT.
 When needed and possible, the JIT can generate native code for a function.
-The same compiled binary or JS file can run in any browser in any computer while retaining really good, sometimes near native performance.
+The same compiled binary or JS file can run in any browser on any computer while retaining really good, sometimes near-native performance.
 Java and C# are languages that run in a JIT compiler (JVM and RyuJIT respectively, and more recently Java also runs in GraalVM).
  - **AOT (Ahead Of Time) compilers**: This is what Rust, C++, C, Go, and many other languages do.
 They compile to native code from the beginning.
 No bytecode VM needed, and you get native performance as a result.
-You lose the hability to run the same binary in multiple OSs and CPUs, but you gain a lot of performance.
+You lose the ability to run the same binary in multiple OSs and CPUs, but you gain a lot of performance.
 Each OS and CPU architecture needs a different binary.

 The Rinha Language